 “A new ERA!
 That’s what we are entering is a NEW ERA!”

-As the groaning subsided, I heard,
+The groaning inside me subsided, as the holy presence of God lifted, and then, I heard,

 “When you get to Claflin, you will let Dr. Woodburn get you in.
 The tree will be to the right side of where I will show you in a central location.
 You will put your hand on the tree as before, and I will show you what to pray into as I did at the others did.
 Don’t take much in with you, just the oil, and paper with your instruction on it, and wallet.
 Remember, don’t pray against any strongholds, but I will show you what to bring into the courtroom on their behalf.
 Plead the blood.
 Walk around the tree pouring the oil as I tell you in three difference places.
 At each place, declare the scripture I’ve given you.
 First, Psalms 133, second, Psalms 32, and third, Isaiah 64.
 Pray that the waterways would be cleared.
 When you are done, release the fire on the tower and leave.”

 I woke up early Friday morning to gather my thoughts and to listen again for the voice of my heavenly Father.
 He didn’t disappoint.
-We were to leave later that afternoon for Orangeburg, and I was to meet Dr. Woodburn at a restaurant that evening, where my family would stay until it was completed. sensed
+We were to leave later that afternoon for Orangeburg, and I was to meet Dr. Woodburn at a restaurant that evening, where my family would stay until it was completed.
+The Lord did not clarify as to why my family was not going in with me, other than the fact that we would be the only white people on campus, and it seemed important that we did notstand out.
+One white person ushered in by an elderly, black woman, seemed a lot more likely to get in than a van filled with a white family who looked like they were going “sight-seeing,” during a family reunion concert night, on an all-black campus.
+They were with me in spirit though, and I sensed that.

 The Third Tower –

 Claflin University,

 Orangeburg, SC